Projects

 Project B07

-GvHD therapy with in vitro expanded donor regulatory T cells.
+GvHD therapy with donor regulatory T cells

 Site: Regensburg